10 to the 23 AI logo

 Why 1023AI

-The European Commission's official Guidelines under the EU AI Act arrive at the same number, establishing 1023 floating-point operations (FLOPs) of training compute as the precise threshold at which AI models qualify as General Purpose AI triggering mandatory regulatory oversight.
+The European Commission's official Guidelines under the EU AI Act arrive at the same number — establishing 1023 floating-point operations of training compute as the precise threshold at which AI models qualify as General Purpose AI triggering mandatory regulatory oversight.
 That convergence is not coincidental.
 It marks the boundary where AI generality becomes real, emergent capabilities and emergent risks become the dominant safety challenge, and governance must cross the same threshold the model does.
 Safety at that scale requires leadership that understands emergence, not just evaluation.
 That is what my work is about.

 If you are deploying consequential AI, safety cannot stay downstream